wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     (4) Nothing in this section prevents the use by any person of the words ""Lotto"", ""Combo"", ""Instant"", ""Golden"", or ""Kiwi"" separately.

     Compare: 1977 No 84 ss 115A, 139

+    Section 268(2): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 269 Contracts with other bodies

 *   \[Repealed\]

-    Section 269: repealed, on 25 January 2005, by [section 200][525] of the Crown Entities Act 2004 (2004 No 115).
+    Section 269: repealed, on 25 January 2005, by [section 200][527] of the Crown Entities Act 2004 (2004 No 115).

 ##### 270 Accounts of bodies assisting Lotteries Commission and audit of accounts

-*   (1) A person, body corporate, or department that has entered into an arrangement, agreement, or contract under [section 17][531] of the Crown Entities Act 2004 to do anything as agent for the Lotteries Commission, or otherwise act on behalf of the Commission, in the promotion, organisation, or conduct of any New Zealand lottery must---
+*   (1) A person, body corporate, or department that has entered into an arrangement, agreement, or contract under [section 17][534] of the Crown Entities Act 2004 to do anything as agent for the Lotteries Commission, or otherwise act on behalf of the Commission, in the promotion, organisation, or conduct of any New Zealand lottery must---

     *   (a) keep full and true accounts of everything done by him, her, or it relating to the lottery in a manner and form approved by the Commission; and